Student Opportunities Overview

 EXHIBITIONS AND COLLECTIONS INTERN

 Assists the Collections Manager with preparing and installing exhibitions, supporting object study programs, and cataloging the collections.
 Previous experience with art installation, construction or painting is desirable.
+Training week in the Fall suggested, but not required.

 4-6 hrs/week on average.
 Schedule changes based on museum installation schedule.
 One- year commitment required.
+One intern needed per year.

-LANGUAGE EDUCATION INTERNS
+LANGUAGE EDUCATION INTERN

-SUMMER PAID EDUCATION INTERN
+SUMMER MUSEUM EDUCATION INTERN

 This internship is available to current Dickinson College students only.
+Two internships available per summer.

 POSTBACCALAUREATE FELLOW IN MUSEUM EDUCATION